Chapter 25: There be no Wilting Here

 "But it wouldn't be fair.
 I won't let-"

 Adele thought for a moment.
-She looked around the room-at the saddened faces of her parents and of her husband.
-Was she really ready to say goodbye?
+She looked around the room- at the saddened faces of her parents and of her husband.
+Was she really ready to leave them, so soon after their first peaceful reconciliation in so long?
 And what of her child?
-Did her son not also need her care?
+Did he not need her care?
 Finally, Adele looked into the violet eyes of the Enchantress.
 Though they were amiable eyes, there was an undeniable weariness about them.
 Adele wanted to grant this kind soul her rest.

 "Very well," Adele consented.
 "I'll do it for my family."